Our Gardens

 Diggin’ in the Dirt

 Our Society makes an exceptional contribution to civic beautification through the maintenance of many gardens around Fergus.
-In their purple Society t-shirts, volunteers known as the “Diggin’ in the Dirt” group gather from spring to fall every Tuesday morning at 8 a.m. to maintain the town gardens, and afterwards, to enjoy a social get-together for a cup of coffee or tea.
+In their purple Society t-shirts, volunteers known as the “Diggin’ in the Dirt” group gather from spring to fall every Tuesday morning at 8 a.m. to maintain the town gardens, and afterwards, to enjoy a social get-together for a cup of coffee or tea in Templin Gardens during gardening season.

 If you are interested in joining, please contact Bev Dawson, Bert Peel or Marilyn Peel by sending an email to fergushorticulture@gmail.com